Shake Shack (NYSE:SHAK) Coverage Initiated at StockNews.com

-StockNews.com started coverage on shares of Shake Shack (NYSE:SHAK – Get Rating) in a research note issued on Thursday.
-The firm set a “sell” rating on the stock.
+StockNews.com began coverage on shares of Shake Shack (NYSE:SHAK – Get Rating) in a research note issued on Thursday.
+The brokerage set a “sell” rating on the stock.

 Shake Shack, Inc operates as a holding company.
 The firm engages in operating fast food hamburger restaurants.
 It offers beef burgers, flat-top dogs, chicken sandwiches, frozen custard and crinkle cut fries and includes all the mobile ordering essentials.
 The company was founded by Daniel Harris Meyer on September 23, 2014 and is headquartered in New York, NY.